© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Sculptured Stone in Church is a scheduled monument protected by Cadw under reference CD064.
 View the official record →

-Sculptured Stone in Church is an Early Medieval decorated stone located in Ceredigion, Wales, and represents an important example of religious and funerary art from the post-Roman period in Wales.
+Sculptured Stone in Church is an Early Medieval decorated stone located in Ceredigion, Wales, and forms part of the archaeological record of early Christian settlement and religious practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD064.

 Sculptured Stone in Church dates from the early medieval period, and is classified as a decorated stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Sculptured Stone in Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD064.